hyosung11/Launch-School/Courses/journal.md

 19:07 Studying through Higher-order Functions, but need to review static and instance methods in classes.
 I need to get ready for soccer now or soon.
 Since I'm thinking about it, I will go up and change.

+## 20220401 금요일

+08:59 I played soccer until 22:00 last night and then didn't get to sleep until about 23:30, so I was unable to get out of bed at 5:24 as usual during the weekday.
+I feel tired today, but I'm determined to have deep focus and cut out all notifications and distractions while I am studying.
+Concentration is a super power for me.

+09:01 Daily Scrum Questions

+1. What did you do yesterday?
+   * [x] 1.
+Study Session with Alex
+   * [x] 2.
+Anki Cards Review
+   * [x] 3.
+Practice Problems
+   * [x] 4.
+Study Session with Aryan
+   * [x] 5.
+Read *The Coding Career Handbook*, Chapter 36: Mise en Place Writing
+   * [x] 6.
+Send resume to Derek Barker for Salesforce job.

+2. What will you do today?
+   * [ ] 1.
+Review and Revise Study Guide
+   * [ ] 2.
+Anki Cards Review
+   * [ ] 3.
+Practice Problems
+   * [ ] 4.
+Study Session with Michael
+   * [ ] 5.
+Read *The Coding Career Handbook*, Chapter 37: Side Projects

+3. Are there any blockers or impediments preventing you from doing your work?
+   * I want to put in at least four solid hours of study during the day and maybe a little more this afternoon.